 Evil Albino: His hair and eye color have changed from when he was young, making this an unnatural example.

 Expy: Of Lio Shirazumi from Kara no Kyoukai.
 Both men used to be decent people whose sanity decayed after the awakening of their powers after a serious incident.
-Also they used to be close friends with the main male character (Shiki Tohno/Mikiya Kokutou) and they are obsessed with a girl in their stories (Akiha Tohno/Shiki Ryougi) and wish to make them into someone like them.
-They also went through Despair Event Horizon and Sanity Slippage after believing they killed their most important person (Akiha/Mikiya).
-Causing them to become so Ax-Crazy that their stories' Shikis killed them easily.
+Also they used to be close friends with the main male character and they are obsessed with a girl in their stories.
+They also went through Despair Event Horizon after killing their Living Emotional Crutch.

 Forgotten Friend, New Foe: Before inverting, SHIKI used to play with Shiki and Akiha.
 Until fairly late in most routes, Shiki only has the vaguest recollection of there being another boy they played with, let alone his real identity.

 Monster Sob Story: Let's look at his life: At a young age he had an ungodly violent awakening of his demon blood while simultaneously a vampire was taking him over from the soul outwards, which resulted in him trying to kill his sister and impaling his best friend through the chest.
 The nail in the coffin, though, was probably him spending eight years locked up by his father with at least part of the time spent with Kohaku twisting him even further.
-In the side story of Kagetsu Tohya, Drinking, Dreaming Moon shows that he really is a pitifully nice guy when sane.
+The side stories of Kagetsu Tohya shows that he really is a pitifully nice guy when sane.

 Murder the Hypotenuse: Wants to kill Shiki in order to regain his place in the Tohno family and to have Akiha back.